 Our Community Response Fund has provided both urgent-phase and stabilization-phase grants to local nonprofit organizations impacted by the COVID-19 crisis.
 Grants will continue to be made as the community stabilizes and moves into recovery.
-As of September 2020, grants of $1,350,000 have been distributed.
+As of December 14, 2020, grants totaling nearly $2.5 million have been distributed.

 Urgent Needs Grants – These rapid-response, unrestricted grants are increasing resiliency in disproportionately affected communities by addressing the economic impact of reduced and lost work due to the pandemic, and the immediate needs of economically vulnerable populations caused by COVID-19 related closures.
 The urgent-needs grantees and grant amounts are listed below along with some great videos from executive directors about the work they are doing.